Sum vs Count in Pivot Table

 Pivot Table in Excel is one of the most powerful features within Excel that allows you to analyze more than 1 million rows of data with just a few mouse clicks.

+But if it shows Count instead of Sum.
 Well, there are three reasons why this is the case: